SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 *Okay, I'm holding you to it.*

-*…But you're me?*
+*But you're me?*

 Before she could think about it anymore she spotted her destination and started descending down to it.
-Landing a few steps from the door she trotted into the establishment.
-She looked around, not seeing Pinkie anywhere she trotted up the stairs and knocked on her door.
+Landing a few steps from the door, she trotted into the establishment.
+She looked around, not seeing Pinkie anywhere, she trotted up the stairs and knocked on her door.

 She waited a few moments with no answer, she knocked again.
 After another moment with no answer, she asked, "Pinkie, are you in there?"
 She placed her ear against the door.